MicrosoftDocs/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ms.service: virtual-desktop
 ms.topic: conceptual
-ms.date: 01/23/2020
+ms.date: 01/28/2020
 ms.author: helohr
 ---
 # Scale session hosts using Azure Automation

 You can reduce your total Windows Virtual Desktop deployment cost by scaling your virtual machines (VMs).
 This means shutting down and deallocating session host VMs during off-peak usage hours, then turning them back on and reallocating them during peak hours.

-This article will show you how to use Azure Automation to create a scaling tool that will automatically scale session host virtual machines in your Windows Virtual Desktop environment.
-To skip ahead to the how-to, go to [Prerequisites](#prerequisites).
+In this article, you'll learn about the scaling tool built with Azure Automation and Azure Logic Apps that will automatically scale session host virtual machines in your Windows Virtual Desktop environment.
+To learn how to use the scaling tool, skip ahead to [Prerequisites](#prerequisites).

 ## How the scaling tool works

+The scaling tool provides a low-cost automation option for customers who want to optimize their session host VM costs.

+You can use the scaling tool to:

+- Schedule VMs to start and stop based on Peak and Off-Peak business hours.
+- Scale out VMs based on number of sessions per CPU core.
+- Scale in VMs during Off-Peak hours, leaving the minimum number of session host VMs running.

-Azure Automation implements the scaling tool using runbooks, webhooks, and Azure Logic Apps.
-Azure Logic Apps calls a webhook to start the Azure Automation runbook that implements the scaling function.
-The runbook then creates a single execution instance called a "job."
-The job gathers IT settings from inputs provided to the **createazurelogicapp.ps1** file, including information about the beginning and end of peak usage during the day.
+The scaling tool uses a combination of Azure Automation PowerShell runbooks, webhooks, and Azure Logic Apps to function.
+When the tool runs, Azure Logic Apps calls a webhook to start the Azure Automation runbook.
+The runbook then creates a job.

 During peak usage time, the job checks the current number of sessions and the VM capacity of the current running session host for each host pool.
 It uses this information to calculate if the running session host VMs can support existing sessions based on the *SessionThresholdPerCPU* parameter defined for the **createazurelogicapp.ps1** file.
 If the session host VMs can't support existing sessions, the job starts additional session host VMs in the host pool.

 During the off-peak usage time, the job determines which session host VMs should shut down based on the *MinimumNumberOfRDSH* parameter.
 The job will set the session host VMs to drain mode to prevent new sessions connecting to the hosts.
 If you set the *LimitSecondsToForceLogOffUser* parameter to a non-zero positive value, the script will notify any currently signed in users to save their work, wait the configured amount of time, and then force the users to sign out.
 Once all user sessions on the session host VM have been signed out, the script will shut down the server.

-If you set the *LimitSecondsToForceLogOffUser* parameter to zero, the job will allow the session configuration setting in the host pool properties to handle signing off user sessions.
+If you set the *LimitSecondsToForceLogOffUser* parameter to zero, the job will allow the session configuration setting in specified group policies to handle signing off user sessions.
 If there are any active sessions on a session host VM, the job will leave the session host VM running.
 If there are no active sessions, the job will shut down the session host VM.

 The job runs periodically based on a set recurrence interval.
 You can change this interval based on the size of your Windows Virtual Desktop environment, but remember that starting and shutting down virtual machines can take some time, so remember to account for the delay.
 We recommend setting the recurrence interval to every 15 minutes.

+However, the tool also has the following limitations:

+- This solution applies only to pooled session host VMs.
+- This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic Apps.

 >[!NOTE]
 >The scaling tool controls the load balancing mode of the host pool it is scaling.
 It sets it to breadth-first load balancing for both peak and off-peak hours.